 Here are the stories on Texas Standard for Thursday, December 2, 2021.

-All this and Texas News Roundup, plus Social Media Editor Wells Dunbar with the talk of Texas.
+All this plus the Texas News Roundup, and Social Media Editor Wells Dunbar with the Talk of Texas.